utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 ---

 **Software:** EasyExam

 **Actor:** User

 **Requirement:** User is logged

 **Guarantees:**
-  - All problems and answer's fields filled by the user will be save for the system **Use Case:** UC02 - Registering a new question and answer
+- All problems and answer's fields filled by the user will be save for the system

-1. User selects option "Create question"
+**Use Case:** UC02 - Register a new problem and answer
+1. User enters the problems and answers registration page
-2. User fills the fields for the question
+2. User fills the problem and answer fields
-3. User selects option "Next"
-4. User fills the fields for the answer
-5. User selects option "Submit"
-6. System requests to confirm action
-7. User selects option "Finish"
+3. System verifies the information
-8. System saves question and answer
+4. System saves problem and answer
-9. User gets redirected to the dashboard
+5. User is redirected to the dashboard
+6. Use Case ends

-- **Extensions:**
+**Extensions:**

-  - 5a.
+- 3a.
 System detects unfilled fields on the form
-  - 5a1.
+  - 3a1.
 System asks the user to fulfill the unfilled fileds
-  - 5a2.
+  - 3a2.
 User fills the fields
-  - Repeat until user submits a question successfully
+  - Repeat until user submits a problem and answer successfully

-  - *a User cancels request
+- a.
+User cancels request
-  - *a1.
+  - a1.
 System redirects user back to the dashboard

-USE CASE ENDS.

   **Diagram**